 Posterior Heel Pain

-Posterior Heel Pain can be caused by a variety or combination of different sources.
-This pain can greatly affect the everyday life of the patient, both physically and mentally, as it can the simple act of walking very difficult and painful.
+Posterior heel pain (pain localized to the back of the heel) can be caused by a variety or combination of different sources.
+This pain can greatly affect your everyday life, both physically and mentally.
+Simple acts such as walking or climbing stairs can be very difficult and painful.

 What are the causes and symptoms of posterior heel pain?

-Heel pain can occur acutely or over a period of time.
+Heel pain can occur suddenly or over a gradual period of time.
 There are many variables that need to be considered when diagnosing not only the type of injury that is causing the heel pain, but also the reason behind why this pain occurred initially.

 Listed below are some of the most common causes of posterior heel pain and their associated symptoms: